Vertex links and the Grushko decomposition: Abstract

 \section{Abstract}

-We develop an algorithm of polynomial time-complexity to construct the Grushko decomposition of groups belonging to a class of CAT(0)-cubical groups, typically an amalgamated product of free groups over cyclic subgroups.
-We impose a strong connectivity condition on vertex links, first studied by Brady and Meier, to obtain our result.
+We develop an algorithm of polynomial time complexity to construct the Grushko decomposition of fundamental groups of graphs of free groups with cyclic edge groups.
+Our methods rely on analysing vertex links of certain CAT(0) square complexes naturally associated with a special class of the above groups.
+Our main result transforms a one-ended CAT(0) square complex of the above type to one whose vertex links satisfy a strong connectivity condition, as first studied by Brady and Meier.